-- Two billion pages is enough to store the contents of two million books of 1,000 pages each.
-To store this library would require over 50 miles of shelf space. - The 10 bit capacity video disk system will fit into a 325 square-foot room.
-Equivalent tape storage would require an eight-acre building. - This same video disk system can store the equivalent of 20 billion pages of computer printout.
+- 24 -©1981 by INPUT, Reproduction Prohibited. - Two billion pages is enough to store the contents of two million books of 1,000 pages each.
+To store this library would require over 50 miles of shelf space. - The 1015 bit capacity videodisk system will fit into a 325 square-foot room.
+Equivalent tape storage would require an eight-acre building. - This same videodisk system can store the equivalent of 20 billion pages of computer printout.
 That is over three million miles of paper.
-To store these paper files would require a building with over 250 acres of floor space. - Video disk cost per bit will be 4 or 5 orders of magnitude less than current disk costs, as shown in Exhibit III-3.
+To store these paper files would require a building with over 250 acres of floor space. - Videodisk cost per bit will be 4 or 5 orders of magnitude less than current disk costs, as shown in Exhibit III-3.
 This would equate to storage costs of a fraction of a cent per page. - This is one-tenth as expensive as magnetic tape storage (which, in any event, would not be practical for office automation). - It is also considerably cheaper than other storage systems under development.
-The latter would, however, offer faster access and would therefore be more suitable for indexes and frequently used image files. - Video disks share the defect of microfilm in that a record cannot be easily updated.
-However, its low cost and ease of indexing make this a relatively minor flaw.
+The latter would, however, offer faster access and would therefore be more suitable for indexes and frequently used image files. - Videodisks share the defect of microfilm in that a record cannot be easily updated.
+However, its low cost and ease of indexing make this a relatively minor flaw for many applications.